cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-order.md

  ID                         | Value\[x] Type | Description
 ----------------------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------
  `patient-friendly-display` | [`string`]     | Extension to MedicationRequest.dosageInstruction.
-The display that can be used for this field when producing a view suitable for a patient.
+The display name that can be used for this field when producing a view suitable for a patient.

 ## Search

-Search for MedicationOrders that meet supplied query parameters:
+Search for medication orders that meet supplied query parameters.

     GET /MedicationOrder?:parameters